 All in all, this is a dessert I just love in Autumn time.
 Super easy to make, delicious, it goes well with the whole family, and, most importantly, it’s got pumpkin!!!
 And, the good thing is that you can make these rolls in any other season too, the pumpkin can easily be replaced with sweet potatoes or even butternut squash, the difference in taste should not be great.

 Wait, have I mentioned that I love pumpkins?
 Hands up if you love them too!!
 Now, let’s have some rolls, they are fantastic either warm or cold.
 If you happen to have so more pumpkin puree, why not try these fantastic pumpkin squares?
 They are so very yummy too.

-If you’ve liked my FLUFFY PUMPKIN PIE CINNAMON ROLLS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.
+If you’ve liked my EASY PUMPKIN PIE CINNAMON ROLLS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.